[Section A]

 C)They don't interact with each other so much as White fatnilies.

-D)They have closer family ties than White families.
+D)They have closer family ties than White families.

-41.C 41.It was ____ that the restaurant discriminated against black customers.
+41.C 41.It was ____ that the restaurant discriminated against black

 A) addicted